awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-user.md

 **Note**
 This procedure uses the **Simple execution** mode\.
 However, you can alternatively choose **Rate control** or **Manual execution** and run the Automation workflow as the current authenticated user\.

 1. In the **Input parameters** section, specify the required inputs\.
-To run the Automation workflow as the current authenticated user, do not specify an IAM service role for the value AutomationAssumeRole\.
+To run the automation as the current authenticated user, do not specify an IAM service role for the value AutomationAssumeRole\.

 1. Choose **Execute**\.
-The console displays the status of the Automation execution\.
+The console displays the status of the automation\.

-## Running an Automation workflow as the current authenticated user \(command line\)<a name="automation-walk-security-user-commandline"></a>
+## Running an automation as the current authenticated user \(command line\)<a name="automation-walk-security-user-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to run an Automation workflow as the current authenticated user\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to run an automation as the current authenticated user\.

-**To run the Automation document as the current authenticated user**
+**To run the automation as the current authenticated user**

 1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Run the following command to start an Automation workflow as the current authenticated user\.
+1. Run the following command to start an automation as the current authenticated user\.

 ------
 #### [ Linux ]

    ```
    aws ssm start-automation-execution \
        --document-name DocumentName \
        --parameters ParametersRequiredByDocument
    ```

 ------